NickvisionApps/Denaro/README.md

 "If checked, the currency symbol will be displayed on the right of a monetary " "value."
 ```
 You should use the same format for translated strings as well.
-But, because all languages do not have the same sentence strucutre, you may not need to follow this word-by-word, rather you should bifurcate the string in nearabout the same ratio.
-(For examples, look into translations of languages which do not have a English-like strucuture in `NickvisionMoney/po/`)
+But, because all languages do not have the same sentence strucutre, you may not need to follow this word-by-word, rather you should bifurcate the string in about the same ratio.
+(For examples, look into translations of languages which do not have a English-like structure in `NickvisionMoney/po/`)

 Put your translated file in `NickvisionMoney/po` directory in format `<LANG>.po` where `<LANG>` is the language code.